braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/analytics.md

 ## Logging purchases

-Record in-app purchases using `LogPurchase` so that you can track your revenue over time and across revenue sources, as well as segment your users by their lifetime value.
+Record in-app purchases using `LogPurchase` to track your revenue over time and across revenue sources, as well as segment your users by their lifetime value.

 Braze supports purchases in multiple currencies.
 Purchases that you report in a currency other than USD will be shown in the dashboard in USD based on the exchange rate at the date they were reported.